EricAKrauss/Scrybe/README.md

 Pauses the application and writes a box with the provided text to the screen.
 The box will contain an empty line that the user writes to.
 The user can delete text with backspace.
 The written string will be returned when the user presses enter.

+## The Future
+By version 1.0 the following will have been accomplished:
+1. The buffer will be split into its own object
+2. The virtual_console object will manage a buffer object
+3. .get_input must work on Linux systems
+4. .query must be implemented